Q: How do you make a craft kit dance?

 An Urge to Give

-I’d always felt a strong urge to help others, to give back the community.
-After my first baby was born, I’d looked into getting a teaching degree to help kids in the classroom, then I started sponsoring a child in the Middle East and donating to other causes.
-Selfishly, donating money didn't mean much to me because I wasn't doing anything—I was sitting at a desk all day in my comfortable corporate job.
+Meanwhile, I felt a strong urge to help others—to spend my time doing good for the community rather than climbing a corporate ladder.
+(I’d always felt this way.
+Years earlier, I’d looked into getting a teaching degree to help kids in the classroom, then started sponsoring a child in the Middle East and donating to other causes.
+Selfishly, donating money didn't mean much to me because I wasn't doing anything—I was sitting at a desk all day in my comfortable corporate job.)

 I contacted With Love, a nearby foster care resource center, and they were thrilled to start accepting boxes.
 I rallied my friends and family to help me put them together.